monopole/snt/README.md

 > __status: under development Oct 2017__

-The directory containing this `README` holds a brief introduction to aggregate k8s cluster configuration and management.
+The content in the directory containing this `README` introduces the reader to aggregate k8s cluster configuration and management.

+No k8s knowledge or existing infrastructure is assumed.
+Instructions to start a cluster are included to allow self-contained test coverage for the tutorial.
+Nevertheless, background discussion is kept to a minimum.

 The tutorial introduces pods and deployments in the course of building a cluster from scratch, to motivate the problem of configuration.
 The tutorial finishes by working with two cluster configuration tools.

-No k8s knowledge assumed, but background discussion is kept to a minimum.
 See https://kubernetes.io for more documentation and tutorials.

-### Instructions
+## Using the tutorial

-Open a terminal and copy/paste code blocks to it, starting with:
+Open a bash shell and copy/paste code blocks to it, starting with:

 <!-- @makeTutorialWorkingDirectory-->